cetz-package/cetz/manual.typ

 ```typc
 bezier(start, end, ..ctrl-style)
 ```
-#def-arg("start", `<coordinate>`, "The coordinate to start drawing the bezier curve from.")
+#def-arg("start", "c", "The coordinate to start drawing the bezier curve from.")
-#def-arg("end", `<coordinate>`, "The coordinate to draw the bezier curve to.")
+#def-arg("end", "c", "The coordinate to draw the bezier curve to.")
-#def-arg("..ctrl-style", `<coordinates>`, "An argument sink for the control points and styles.
+#def-arg("..ctrl-style", "c|style", "An argument sink for the control points and styles.
 Its positional part should be of one or two coordinates to specify the control points of the bezier curve.")

 #example({
     import "draw.typ": *